A Structured Method for Compilation of QAOA Circuits in Quantum Computing

-The QAOA circuit is input-dependent.
-It needs to be dynamically generated and compiled.
-In the QAOA circuit, each qubit corresponds to one vertex in the input problem graph (the input to the MAX-CUT problem).
-Each CPHASE gates corresponds to an edge in the input graph.
-There exist a CPHASE gate between two gates if the corresponding two vertices are connected in the input problem graph.
-An example is shown in Fig. \ref{fig:qaoaexample} where the circuits (c) and (d) correspond to the input graph (a).
+Unlike other quantum applications, the structure of a QAOA circuit is not known until an input-dependent problem graph is specified.
+For instance the QAOA-Maxcut circuit is dependent on the input graph.
+In a QAOA-Maxcut circuit, a qubit corresponds to one vertex in the input problem graph.
+Each CPHASE gate corresponds to an edge in the problem graph, as shown in Fig.\ \ref{fig:qaoaexample}, the edges in (a) correspond to the two-qubit gates in (b) and (c).